Returns the value associated with the given key

 String.new('foo', encoding: 'bar') # Raises ArgumentError.

-With optional keyword argument capacity
+With keyword option capacity

-is advisory only, and may or may not set the size of the internal buffer, which may in turn affect performance:
+given, the given value is advisory only, and may or may not set the size of the internal buffer, which may in turn affect performance:

 Compares self